Information for Transfer Applicants

 • All Williams students, including transfers, may only apply for fall enrollment.

-• Because Williams has a two-year minimum residency requirement for all students, you'll only be allowed to transfer a maximum of two years’ worth of credit from your previous institutions.
-See the transferable coursework section below for more details.
+• Because Williams has a two-year minimum residency requirement for all students, you'll only be allowed to transfer a maximum of two years' worth of credit from your previous institutions.